 - Continuous code integration – Code commit should automatically trigger compilation and testing of changes.
 Ideally, this happens on each commit and should happen several times daily.

 - Build and test automation – The compilation process should be automated and include unit- and story-level tests to verify the change.
 These tests often use test doubles to replicate other parts of the systems and enable fast builds.

 - Trunk-based development – Teams should integrate code quickly, at least once daily, or ideally upon commit, and all teams should work off a single trunk, avoiding long-lived branches.

 - Gated commit – Committing to a single trunk is risky, as broken changes can impact many teams.
-This is why only changes validated through the build and test process are merged into the trunk.
+This is why only the changes that have been validated through the build and test process are merged into the trunk.

 - Application security – Code analysis tools inspect the code and third-party packages for known vulnerabilities.

 Test the solution end-to-end

 System-level testing frequently happens during the iteration, ideally after every commit.
 However, whatever the circumstances, such full-system integration must be accomplished at least once per iteration.
 Otherwise, the late discovery of defects and issues reflects back to earlier iterations, causing substantial rework and delays.